Second Grade Curriculum Overview

 Technology

-Our classrooms are equipped with new interactive touch screens and a minimum of six student Chromebooks.
+Our classrooms are equipped with 1:1 student Chromebooks and a OneScreen touchscreen.
 We use the following technology-based programs in various subjects:

 • IXL (reading and math)